 To help you get a head start, here’s an overview of basic questions and answers.

-Bitcoin is certainly the most traded and talked about cryptocurrency, but there are thousands of other coins available for trading.
+Although Bitcoin is the most traded and talked about cryptocurrency, this is one of the most commonly asked questions as there are thousands of other coins available for trading.
 Some of these coins are similar to Bitcoin but with a different value system and design, like BSV and Bitcoin Cash.
 Other coins are designed with a different purpose in mind like native exchange tokens such as AAB, utility tokens like Ethereum, or new concepts like tokenized commodities such as PhiGold.

 Most crypto exchanges will have active markets for the biggest coins besides Bitcoin, and the smaller cryptocurrencies will only be traded on a selection of exchanges.
 Go to CoinMarketCap to see market cap, price, volume and other related info for all coins that exist.
 Combine fundamental with technical analysis to spot trading opportunities that meet your style.

 Ways of buying crypto is what we refer to as on-ramps, and the type of on-ramps available will depend on where you are based and what services are being offered in your market.
-Generally speaking, you can buy crypto with cash, credit card and bank transfer.
+To answer the question, you can buy crypto with cash, credit card and bank transfer.
 AAX operates an OTC platform where buyers and sellers exchange fiat for crypto, as a way to serve both on- and off-ramps on both sides of the coin.

 Take special interest in the rates incurred when using fiat currency to buy crypto currency.
 Bitcoin ATMs for example are easy to use, but the fees are typically above 7% which adds up if you buy crypto frequently.
 The same goes for credit cards, where users pay steep fees for the associated convenience and accessibility.
 When you’re looking into fees, look at both flat fees charged for the purchase as well as rates hidden in the exchange rate.